connorsaunders/college-comparer/README.md

-ReadMe

-THINGS TO DO
+THINGS TO WORK ON
+- Visualizations
+    - color code the chart like a heatmap
+    - charts to compare colleges salaries
+- For the major search only show majors for colleges that exist

-- get query to work for all colleges
+- For the college search selection, use pagination or some other technique to let users search for all 6000 colleges
-    - do we store it in a DB somehow instead of a JS dictionary?
-- visualizations - charts, etc.
+    - right now we do 1000, and that covers 13M/16M students
-- Secure the API key
+- Secure the API key using encryption
-- Dynamically only show available majors in major search after selecting a college
+- Create our own custom "value score" as another column
+    - Include a how to of how the value score is calculated
+- About us box that users can click and expand
+- Bootstrap CSS possibly?
+- Potentially get more columns via the data dictionary